dlang/DIPs/DIPs/DIP1xxx.md

 ## Abstract

-Allow multiple expression based `if` template constraints with an optional message to be printed in the event that overload resolution fails (similar to `static assert`) as well as block statement  form that allows the use of `static foreach`.
+Allow multiple `if` template constraints, for the expression form allow an optional message to be printed in the event that overload resolution fails (similar to `static assert`), as well as a block statement form of template constraint that allows the use of `static foreach`.
-That is to say, template constraint `if` becomes to `static foreach` and `static assert` as contract precondition `in` is to `foreach` and `assert`.
+That is to say, template constraint `if` becomes the static form of contract precondition `in`.

 The template is considered a valid overload iff each of the constraints is satified.

 Expression form: